ghar1821/2024-OSC-hackathon/content/dataset.md

 <!-- {% include figure.html img="data_sponsor.png" %} -->

 # Background on the Dataset
 The dataset that will be used for this hackathon is a stem cell differentiation to cardiomyocytes with samples collected every day during the differentiation starting at the day cells were plated (Day -2) and ending with cardiomyocytes (Day 14).
 Day 0 indicates the start of the differentiation.
+The cells were differentiated using the [StemCell Technologies Ventricular Cardiomyocyte Differentiation kit](https://www.stemcell.com/products/stemdiff-cardiomyocyte-kit.html).
 Samples were fixed on the day of collection and then processed together with combinatorial indexing using Scale Biosciences technology.

 {% include figure.html img="Experimental_Design.png" alt="Experimental Design" width="100%" %}